 Methods: Solutions to problems solved on tests and homework must be logical and based on the subjects of the course.
 A solution must be understood by the student, fellow students, instructor, and other individuals, today and in the future.
 A standard solution approach will be required for all homework to support clear and concise communication of information.
-A solution will include: name and date, design conditions (given), assumptions, formula, sketch (schematic, flow diagram), control volume/mass/surface and clearly identified answer (with units).
+A solution will include: name and date, design conditions (given), assumptions, formula, free body diagram, sketch (forces, angles, areas, key points) and clearly identified answer (with units).
 Illegible solutions may result in no credit.